-Off the coast of the Hawaiian Islands, hundreds of unique sea creatures are teeming beneath the waves.
-Various kinds of honu (green sea turtles), dolphins, sharks and reef fish make it a popular snorkeling and scuba diving locations.
-However, one of the most exhilarating experiences both tourists and locals can enjoy is taking the plunge into vast waters to see the majestic manta rays swim.
+Off the coast of the Hawaii, unique forms of sea life teem beneath the waves.
+Its wide range of marine life make Hawaii a popular snorkeling and scuba diving location.
+However, one of the most exciting underwater creatures to see are the manta rays in Hawaii.

-Manta rays are considered a vulnerable species, primarily due to threats such as pollution, sharks and poachers looking to harvest parts of their gills for use in Chinese medicines.
-Fortunately, the rays are protected by the Convention of Migratory Species of Wild Animals in international oceans.
-Manta rays were revered by sailors because of their horns, open mouths and sheer size of fins, which gave them an outwardly aggressive appearance.
-However, the manta rays are fairly docile creatures that do not have deadly stingers on their tails, unlike the sting ray.
+Manta rays are a vulnerable species, primarily due to pollution and poaching.
+Poachers harvest parts of their gills for use in Chinese medicines.
+Fortunately, the Convention on the Conservation of Migratory Species of Wild Animals agreement protects manta rays in international waters.
+Sailors once revered the rays because of their horns, open mouths and sheer size of fins.
+All of which gave them an outwardly aggressive appearance.
+However, the manta rays are docile creatures that do not have deadly tail stingers, unlike the sting ray.
 The size of these mammoth mantas makes them very difficult to capture and showcase.
-As a result very few aquariums have manta rays; so the best place to see one is in the wild.
+As a result, very few aquariums have manta rays.
+So the best place to see one is in the wild.

-Visitors can find ample opportunities to dive with manta rays on the Big Island’s Kona coast, where over 200 rays are known to reside.
-Guests set sail on a sunset cruise, where they will learn about manta rays before going for the night dive.
-Experienced certified scuba divers can venture deep below the waves with the mantas, while others can opt for snorkeling above the glorious sea creatures.
-Illuminated with underwater lights, the mantas can be seen serenely swimming by, feeding on the zooplankton drawn by the underwater lights.
-For those who prefer to stay on the shore, resorts such as Sheraton Kona Resort & Spa at Keauhou Bay and the Mauna Kea Beach Hotel provide special viewing locations where visitors can see manta rays swim by at night.
+Visitors will have ample opportunities to dive with manta rays off the Big Island’s Kona coast.
+You can sail on a sunset cruise and learn about manta rays before going on a night dive.
+Experienced certified scuba divers can venture deep below the waves with the mantas.
+While others can snorkeling above these mysterious sea creatures.
+With the aid underwater lights, you’ll see mantas serenely swimming by, feeding on the zooplankton.
+This may be one of the best places to see manta rays in Hawaii.
+Also, resorts like the Sheraton Kona Resort & Spa at Keauhou Bay and Mauna Kea Beach Hotel offer night viewing locations for manta rays.